cabal-club/cable-core.js/INDEXES.md

 -->

 ### Request expectations
-The following brief sections outline what each cable request ultimately expects to receive as a result of making the request.
+The following brief section outlines what each cable request ultimately expects to receive as a result of making the request.

 #### Request by hash